AaltoSciComp/scicomp-docs/aalto/jupyterhub-instructors.rst

    for students well-being, so don't make deadlines late at night just to reduce the peak load on our system.

-4. (optional, recommended to use the default)  A docker container containing the Jupyter stack and additional software.
+4. (optional, recommended to use the default and add what you need)  A list of required software, or a docker container containing the Jupyter stack and additional software.
 By default, we have an image based on the scipy stack and all the latest software that anyone else has requested, as long as it is mutually compatible.
 You can request additional software, and this is shared among all courses.
 If you need something special, you may be asked to take our image and extend it yourself.
-Large updates to the image are done twice a year during holidays.
+Large version updates to the image are done twice a year during holidays.

+   a. (optional) A sample python file or notebook to test that the
+      environment
+      works for your course (which will be made public and open source).
+We also use use automated testing on our software images, so that we can be sure that our server images still work when they are updated.
+If you send us a file, either ``.py`` or ``.ipynb``, we will add this to our automatic tests.
+The minimum amount is something like ``import`` of the packages you need, a more advanced thing would test the libraries a little bit - do a minimal, quick calculation.

 5. A course directory ``/course``, available only to instructors.
    This comes by default, with a quota of a few gigabytes (combined with